d12frosted/elpa-mirror/stable-melpa/libmpdee-readme.txt

 in order for atleast the functions and the documentation.
 The file is well structured and documented, so go for it.
 The impatient could do a selective display to 3 (C-u 3 C-x $) before proceeding.

-; Installation:

-Put this file somewhere on your load-path.
-Then, you could use (require 'libmpdee) whenever the services of this package are needed.

-Parameters used for the interactive calls can be customized in the group mpd
-Use:
-        M-x customize-group mpd
-to change the values to your liking.

-; History: (See the SVN logs/ChangeLog for the list of all changes)

-v2.1
-Introducing automatic mode with hooking, for connections.
-See `mpd-set-automatic-mode'.

-v2.0
-The interface has changed since version 1 of this library and there is no backward compatibility.
-This change applies to functions which returned vector whose descriptions were given `*-data' variables.
-Such functions have been modified to return property lists, whose keys now describe the values returned.
-This should hopefully be a much more scalable representation.